lisongxu/CSCE156-Project-DB/README.md

 ### 2.1 Users

-To simplify the project, your applicaion does not need to support adding or deleting users.
+To simplify the project, your application does not need to support adding or deleting users.
 Instead, we will use the MySQL initialization script to add a predefined group of users into the database.

 A user can log into Jstgram using their unique username and password.